narendraraghu/narendraraghu/README.md

 Here are some ideas to get you started:

- 🔭 I’m currently working on DonateYourBook (Community, free book distribution) 🌱 I’m currently learning Kubernetes
+- 🔭 I’m currently working on DonateYourBook (Community, free book distribution)
+- 🌱 I’m currently learning Kubernetes
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ReactJS
-- 🤔 I’m looking for help with ...
- 💬 Ask me about anything in Java or backend
+- 💬 Ask me about anything in Java or backend
-- 📫 How to reach me: ...
+- 📫 How to reach me: narendraraghu.89@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...